-That pain can get worse whenever you use the hand a lot—for example, when typing on a computer keyboard or gripping utensils in the kitchen.
+That pain can get worse whenever you use the hand a lot for repetitive tasks.
+For example, typing on a computer keyboard or gripping utensils in the kitchen can cause discomfort.
 You may also lose strength in your hands.
 Weakness in your hands can make it hard to do even the simplest everyday tasks, such as opening jars.

-You can do this easy exercise anywhere, and any time your hand feels stiff.
-Start by holding your left hand up straight.
+You can do this easy exercise anywhere and any time your hand feels stiff.
+Start by holding your left hand out with all of your fingers straight.
 Then, slowly bend your hand into a fist, placing your thumb on the outside of your hand.
-Be gentle—don’t squeeze your hand.
+Be gentle, don’t squeeze your hand.

 Start in the same position as in the last exercise, with your left hand held up straight.
 Bend your thumb down toward your palm.
 Hold it for a couple of seconds.
 Straighten your thumb back up.
 Then bend your index finger down toward your palm.
 Hold it for a couple of seconds.
 Then straighten it.
 Repeat with each finger on the left hand.
 Then repeat the entire sequence on the right hand.

-First, hold your left hand up straight.
+First, hold your left hand out with all of your fingers straight.
 Then, bend your thumb inward toward your palm.
 Stretch for the bottom of your pinky finger with your thumb.
 If you can’t reach your pinky, don’t worry.
 Just stretch your thumb as far as you can.
 Hold the position for a second or two, and then return your thumb to the starting position.
 Repeat 10 times.
 Then do the exercise with your right hand.

-Place the pinky-side edge of your left hand on a table, with your thumb pointed up.
+Place the pinky side edge of your left hand on a table, with your thumb pointed up.
 Holding your thumb in the same position, bend the other four fingers inward until your hand makes an “L” shape.
 Hold it for a couple of seconds, and then straighten your fingers to move them back into the starting position.
 Repeat 10 times, and then do the same sequence on the right hand.